Are you ready to take your brand from ground zero to sparkling heights?

 Price: Starting at $99

-Moz is an all-in-one tool which provides – keyword research, engagement and followers on social media, backlink tracking, brand mentions, and obviously, total traffic.
+Moz is an all-in-one monitoring tool for your brand which provides – keyword research, engagement and followers on social media, backlink tracking, brand mentions, and obviously, total traffic.
 None of the other tools in this category providing so many features together.

 - The interface is very clean